 About the Author

-John Berrie•Signal Integrity Expert, Zuken Tech Center, Bristol.John Berrie has been involved in EDA for PCB signal integrity since the 1980s.
-His articles have appeared in many publications worldwide - too many times to mention.
-He is also a past session chair for 3D IC design at the annual Design Automation Conference.
-Although this makes John a veteran, he’s also an innovator with a unique perspective, who constantly works on new solutions in the fast-evolving world of electronic design.
-In his spare time, John has organised themed charity events - including two in aid of lifeboats and red squirrel survival.
-He is also, veteran or not, a regular disco-goer.
+Jane Berrie•Signal Integrity Expert, Zuken Tech Center, Bristol.Jane Berrie has been involved in EDA for PCB signal integrity since the 1980s.
+Her articles have appeared in many publications worldwide - too many times to mention.
+Jane is also a past session chair for 3D IC design at the annual Design Automation Conference.
+Jane’s also an innovator with a unique perspective, who constantly works on new solutions in the fast-evolving world of electronic design.
+In her spare time, Jane has organized themed charity events - including two in aid of lifeboats and red squirrel survival.
+Jane is also a regular disco-goer.

 In this video we take a quick tour around the 3 core tools of eCADSTAR.
 These are Library Editor, Schematic Editor and PCB Editor.

 For eCADSTAR Zuken have moved to a database format Library.
 This gives the user not only access to their current parts, but access to millions of parts through our internet partners.

 IS YOUR PCB LAYOUT HIGH-SPEED?
 High-speed PCB design is any design where the integrity of your signals starts to be affected by the physical characteristics of your circuit board, like your layout, packaging, layer stack-up, interconnections.
 Read More.